Pooja-Lokesh/Sentimental_analysis_GRU_Bidirectional_LSTM/README.md

 - The numbers in the word index are not ordered, therefore, need to generate sequences for the sentences.
 - Adjust the sequences to all be the same length, either by padding them with zeros and/or truncating them.

-## Why embeddings:
+## Why embeddings ?
 - Represent words as semantically-meaningful dense real-valued vectors.
 - This overcomes many of the problems that simple one-hot vector encodings have.
 - Most importantly, embeddings boost generalisation and performance for pretty much any NLP problem, especially if you don’t have a lot of training data.

 ## Simple RNN :
-RNN have sequential memory
+- RNN have sequential memory.
-sequential memory makes it easy for our brain to recognize patterns add a loop to aneural netwrok which can pass information forward this information is a hidden state which is a representation of previous inputs it takes one word at a time, produces the output, then for the next round takes ini the next word till it reaches the end of the inputs
+- It adds a loop to neural netwrok which can pass information forward.
+- This information is a hidden state which is a representation of previous inputs.
+- it takes one word at a time, produces the output, then for the next round takes in the next word till it reaches the end of the sentence.
-RNN has a problem with retaining the informtaion from the earlier layers There is something known as vanishing gradient this happens because the nodes in a layer compute the gradient wrt the gradient in the layer before, so if the gradient in smaller before, then the gradient will be even more smaller the gradients decrease exponentially due to this the earlier layers barely learn anything used tanh cativation function which squishe svakues form -1 to 1
+- Simple RNN has a problem with retaining the informtaion from the earlier layers
+- This happens because the nodes in a layer compute the gradient wrt the gradient in the layer before, so if the gradient in smaller before, then the gradient will be even more smaller in the present layer,the gradients decrease exponentially.
+- Due to this the earlier layers barely learn anything, which leads to vanishing gradient problem.
+- Uses tanh cativation function which squishes values form -1 to 1.

+## Why LSTMs and GRUs ?
+- Due to vanishing gradient problem in simple RNNs, we need LSTMs and GRU.
-This is why we need LSTMs and GRU they are capable of learning long term dependencies called gates these gates decide whoch ingormtaion to add or remove from hidden state
+- They are capable of learning long term dependencies through gates.
+- These gates decide which information to add or remove from hidden state

-LSTM :
+## LSTM :
 same mechanism as RNN
 cell state is the meedium through which information flows in the network
     it is a memory of a network